My spouse and I have separated, what is the process for getting a divorce?

-You can get divorced in the UK if at least one of you has been habitually resident in England for the year leading up to the date when you file for divorce, or if one or both of you are ‘domiciled’ in England, even if you are not resident here.
+You can get divorced in the England & Wales if at least one of you has been habitually resident in England and/or Wales for the year leading up to the date when you file for divorce, or if one or both of you are ‘domiciled’ in England or Wales, even if you are not resident here.

-If you are a foreign national, you should be aware that you will likely be able to apply for divorce in another country – such as your home country.
+If you are a foreign national, you should be aware that you will likely be able to apply for divorce in another country – such as your home country – potentially in addition to being able to apply here.
 If either of you has strong ties to another jurisdiction, you should seek early advice as there are different rules, procedures, advantages and disadvantages depending on where you apply for a divorce.

 To arrange a preliminary consultation with our family law and divorce solicitors, or to find out how we can support you, please send us an email, complete our online enquiry form or call us on 020 7183 8950.